schmidtniko/multi_dof_kinematic_calibration/README.md

 ALL INFORMATION BELOW IS NOT FINAL

 # Overview
-This software allows the accurate calibration of kinematic hierarchies from sensor data.
-TODO
+This software allows the accurate calibration of geometric/kinematic transformation hierarchies from sensor data.
+It is possible to calibrate/estimate

+* unknown robot locations
+* unknown poses within the hierarchy (for example the relative pose between two cameras)
+* unknown 1-DOF hinge joints, including the rotational axes as well as a mapping from raw encoder values to angles.

+Prior to optimization, hierarchies have to be modeled in a simple JSON file format, which is passed to the optimizer.
+The latter will then try to optimize the problem my minimizing reprojection errors to known configurations of markers, or point-to-plane metrical errors of laser points to (planar) marker surfaces.
+For both, the calibration of cameras, and the calibration of laser range finders, known reference geometry is required.
+We establish this reference making use of our [visual_marker_mapping](https://github.com/cfneuhaus/visual_marker_mapping) toolkit.
+It allows the accurate estimation of the 3D poses of configurations of optical markers given a set of camera images (from a DSLR camera for example).
 It uses AprilTags by Olson, that can simply be printed out and attached to walls or objects.
 To perform the reconstruction, you need a calibrated camera with a fixed focal length (no auto focus).
 The camera needs to be calibrated using the typical OpenCV camera calibration model.

 # Installation